utsavi-patel09/News-Analysis-/README.md

 - **Title** of the article
 - **Content** of the article
 - **Publication date**
-- **Classification label** indicating whether the article is real or fake
+- **Sentimental label** indicating whether the article is positive, negative or newtral

 The dataset serves as the primary input for sentiment analysis and classification tasks.